 Introduction to GoJS Diagramming Components

-GoJS is a JavaScript library that lets you easily create interactive diagrams in modern web browsers.
+GoJS is a JavaScript library that lets you easily create interactive diagrams in web browsers.
 GoJS supports graphical templates and data-binding of graphical object properties to model data.
 You only need to save and restore the model, consisting of simple JavaScript objects holding whatever properties your app needs.
 Many predefined tools and commands implement the standard behaviors that most diagrams need.
 Customization of appearance and behavior is mostly a matter of setting properties.

 A Simple GoJS Diagram